 Exceptions

 Exceptions to these standards will be considered on an individual basis, and reviewed with the Planning Team.
-When reviewing a request for exception, SDRC will consider the individual circumstances, efforts to locate and participate in generic resources, and financial means of the individual and family.
+When reviewing a request for exception, SDRC will consider the individual circumstances, and efforts to locate and participate in generic resources.

 Authority